stevegt/gdo/README.md

-# gdo
-Governance of Distributed Organizations
+# Governance of Distributed Organizations

 Not a whole lot here yet -- throwing this together quickly for discussion at the [Aug 2016 Nation of Makers](https://www.whitehouse.gov/nation-of-makers) session.

+## Overview

-A distributed-ledger system suitable for hosting smart contracts.
+A distributed-ledger system suitable for hosting smart contracts and controlling IoT devices.
 A few example applications:

 - Organizational governance
 - Workflow